Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E! Online

 Broderick has also expressly called Parker a "very positive person" and "very unbitchy," while he has to work harder on containing his flair for the negative.
 He told Parade, "When I've been unhappy, usually something good happens and it cheers me up.
 But I've also gotten help through books that I've read, and I've gone to psychiatrists.
 I've done everything I can think of to improve my attitude, so there isn't only one thing that always cheers me up."

-When they reached their 10-year anniversary in 2007, Parker couldn't believe it—in a good way.
+When they reached their 10th anniversary in 2007, Parker couldn't believe it—in a good way.

 "I mean, I knew that we had exceeded everybody's expectations—kidding," she said, laughing, on The Oprah Winfrey Show a few days before the milestone.
 "But he was the one that reminded me last week."
 As for their plans, "we have no ideas and we have no babysitter.
 But I expect that we'll probably cook dinner and spend a better part of the evening with James Wilkie."